zentientframework/ZentientFramework/docs/README.md

 ## Getting Started

-- Add Zentient.Abstractions for the core `IConcept` and axes.
+- Add Zentient.Core.Abstractions for the core `IConcept` and axes.
 - Add specific area packages (e.g., Zentient.Ontology.Abstractions) per your domain needs.
 - Reference SDK and Adapters for DX, integration, and runtime provisioning.